samlitowitz/graphqlc-gen-go/SPEC.md

 Not currently supported

 # Repository Interfaces
+Implement Go interfaces to facilitate GraphQL queries and mutations.

 # Go GraphQL Schema Definition
 Implement a Go mapping of the GraphQL schema using [graphql-go/graphql](https://github.com/graphql-go/graphql).